davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

     - This is a git mirror of [Ryan Fabella's indent script]
     - It mostly detects closing brackets and parentheses and indents based on that.
+- [jiangmiao/simple-javascript-indenter]
+    - An indent plugin with an option for alignment under functions.

 Since I use `othree/yajs.vim` for my syntax, I tack on pangloss's indent via the `gavocanov/vim-js-indent plugin`.